Get assessed by a physiotherapist

 If you have a sprained ankle, there’s a lot you can do yourself at home to ease your symptoms in the first few days.

-The following steps, known as the ‘POLICE principles’ are things you can do to reduce your pain and help you to recover.
+The following steps, known as the ‘POLICE principles’, are things you can do to reduce your pain and help you to recover.

 • P – Protect.
 You’ll need to rest your ankle straight after the injury and protect it from further damage – possibly using an ankle support or splint.

 • I – Ice.
 Placing a cold compress on your sprained ankle, such as a bag of ice or frozen peas wrapped in a towel, may help with swelling.
 Do this for 20 minutes every couple of hours for the first two or three days.
+Don’t put ice or cold packs directly on your skin or leave them on while you’re asleep.

 • C – Compression.
 Use a bandage to compress the injured ankle and reduce swelling.
+But don’t wear it while you’re asleep.

 • E – Elevate.
 You should raise your ankle above the level of your heart.
 Try resting your leg up on a chair or cushion.